+Working with external agencies will be used to enhance the school's delivery of RSHE and bring in specialist knowledge and different ways of engaging pupils.
+External experts may be invited to assist from time-to-time with the delivery of the RSHE curriculum but will be expected to comply with the provisions of this policy.

+When working with external agencies, the school will ensure:

-- 11.1.
-Working with external agencies can enhance our delivery of RSHE and health education and brings in specialist knowledge and different ways of engaging pupils. - 11.2.
-External experts may be invited to assist from time-to-time with the delivery of the RSE and health education curriculum but will be expected to comply with the provisions of this policy. - 11.3.
-The school will check the visitor/visiting organisation's credentials of all external agencies. - 11.4.
-The school will ensure the teaching delivered by the external experts fits with the planned curriculum and provisions of this policy. - 11.5.
-The school will discuss with the visitor the details of how they intend to deliver their sessions and ensure the content is age-appropriate and accessible for all pupils. - 11.6.
-The school will request copies of the materials and lesson plans the visitor will use, to ensure it meets the full range of pupils' needs. - 11.7.
-The school and the visitor will agree on how confidentiality will work in any lesson and that the visitor understands how safeguarding reports must be dealt with in line with the school's Child Protection and Safeguarding Policy. - 11.8.
-The school will use visitors to enhance teaching by an appropriate member of teaching staff, not to replace teaching by those staff.
+- A teacher is present throughout these lessons. - Visitors are given a copy of this policy and expected to comply with the guidelines outlined within it. - All resources used by guest speakers are available to parents to view prior to lesson delivery. - The lesson the external expert has planned fits with the school's planned curriculum and this policy. - The expert's credentials are checked before they are able to participate in delivery of the curriculum, in line with the Visitor Policy. - The expert's lesson plan is age-appropriate and accessible for the pupils. - That the materials the expert intends to use, as well the lesson plan, meet all pupils' needs, including those with SEND. - That procedures for confidentiality are in place; this includes ensuring that the expert understands how safeguarding reports should be dealt with in line with the Child Protection and Safeguarding Policy. - The school will use visitors to enhance teaching by an appropriate member of teaching staff, not to replace teaching by those staff. - All resources used by guest speakers will be available to parents to view prior to lesson delivery.

-12. Withdrawal from lessons
+15. Withdrawal from lessons

-- 12.1.
-Parents have the right to request that their child is withdrawn from some or all of sex education delivered as part of statutory RSHE. - 12.2.
-Parents do not have a right to withdraw their child from the relationships or health elements of the programmes. - 12.3.
-Requests to withdraw a child from sex education will be made in writing to the principal.

-- 12.4.
-Before granting a withdrawal request, the principal will discuss the request with the parents and, as appropriate, the child, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum. - 12.5.
-The principal will inform parents of the benefits of their child receiving RSE and any detrimental effects that withdrawal might have. - 12.6.
+- 15.1.
+Parents have the right to request that their child is withdrawn from some or all of sex education delivered as part of statutory RSHE. - 15.2.
+Parents do not have a right to withdraw their child from the relationships or health elements of the programmes. - 15.3.
+Requests to withdraw a child from sex education will be made in writing to the principal. - 15.4.
+Before granting a withdrawal request, the principal will discuss the request with the parents and, as appropriate, the child, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum. - 15.5.
+The principal will inform parents of the benefits of their child receiving RSE and any detrimental effects that withdrawal might have.

+- 15.6.
 All discussions with parents will be documented.
-These records will be kept securely in the school office with consideration to GDPR polices. - 12.7.
+These records will be kept securely in the school office with consideration to GDPR polices. - 15.7.
 Following discussions with parents, the school will respect the parents' request to withdraw their child up to and until three terms before the child turns 16.
-After this point, if the child wishes to receive RSHE rather than be withdrawn, the school will decide to provide the child with RSHE. - 12.8.
-Pupils who are withdrawn from RSHE will receive appropriate, purposeful education during the full period of withdrawal. - 12.9.
+After this point, if the child wishes to receive RSHE rather than be withdrawn, the school will decide to provide the child with RSHE. - 15.8.
+Pupils who are withdrawn from RSHE will receive appropriate, purposeful education during the full period of withdrawal. - 15.9.
 For requests concerning the withdrawal of a pupil with SEND, the principal may take the pupils' specific needs into account when making their decision.

-13. Equality and accessibility
+16. Equality and accessibility